PostreslesCODE/Audio-Noder/README.md

 To build this masterpiece:

-in your megaterminal choose where you want to store this awsome program, then type:
+in your megaterminal choose where you want to store this awesome program, then type:

 ```
 git clone https://github.com/PostreslesCODE/Audio-Noder.git